MMZK1526/Haskell-RM/README.md

 Note that `R`, `+` and `-` can be ommited.
 For example, `R0- 1 end` is equivalent to `0 1 end`.

+If a label never is never defined, it is treated as a Halt instruction.

 Comments starts with "#" and continues until the end of the line.
 Note that they must follow a valid instruction, in other words, comments are not allowed on their own lines.

 The [Examples](Examples) folder contains more examples that demonstrates the RM syntax.